3 things about atypical anorexia nervosa that may surprise you

 There is no single cause of atypical anorexia nervosa.
 Instead, it’s often the result of a combination of different factors, including genetic, psychological, or environmental.

-• Genetic factors: A person’s genes may make them more likely to develop atypical anorexia nervosa.
+• Genetic factors: Your genes may make you more likely to develop atypical anorexia nervosa.

-• Psychological factors: A person’s psychological state may make them more likely to develop atypical anorexia nervosa.
+• Psychological factors: Your psychological state may make you more likely to develop atypical anorexia nervosa.
 This can include things like anxiety, depression, or body dysmorphia.

-• Environmental factors: A person’s environment may make them more likely to develop atypical anorexia nervosa.
+• Environmental factors: Your environment may make you more likely to develop atypical anorexia nervosa.
 This can include things like stress, trauma, or a history of dieting.

 Some specific examples of possible causes may include: